coldshrine/study-notes/books/radical-focus.md

 #### Before starting OKRs, check your mission

 If you  think that you create a startup to make money, you are misinformed.
 [90% of startups fail](https://www.allmandlaw.com/blog/2013/january/mapping-tech-startups.aspx).
 If you want to change the world you will need a mission.

+The mission has to be simple, memorable and act as a guide when you make a decision about how to spend your time.
+Great missions are inspirational, yet directed.

+A mission and an Objective in the OKR model have a lot in common, they are aspirational and memorable, the key difference is time scale.
+An Objective takes you through a year or a quarter.
+A mission should last at least five years.

+A mission keeps you on the rails.
+The OKRs provide focus and milestones.
+Using OKRs without a mission is messy, undirected and potentially destructive.
+Once you have a mission, selecting each quarter's Objective is straightforward, you are ready to have conversations on how to move the mission forward.